 Capital Area Counseling – Many therapists start at Capital Area as interns while in school and some continue after finishing school.
 Capital Area is a wonderful resource for those that want to get in for low-cost counseling.
 Their rates start at $10 per session and go up to $55 and is determined by your ability to pay.
 They give you a 10% discount if you prepay for at least 4 sessions.
 They do not accept insurance.
 (Central/East Austin)

 Catholic Charities of Central Texas – Offers in person and virtual support (telehealth) for therapy.
 Fees go up to $85 and are on a sliding scale.
 Has licensed therapists and interns.
 (North)

-Just Mind – A private practice with 25 therapists who work on a sliding scale but the low end tends to be about $80-$100 and goes up to $130 for the most seasoned therapists.
-They work with children (play therapy), teens, adults, couples (Gottman, PACT and EFT trained), and offer EMDR and Somatic Experiencing for those who have been through trauma.
+Just Mind – (sponsor) – A private practice with 30 therapists and our counseling services range from $90 to $190 depending on experience level.
+They work with children (play therapy), teens, adults, couples (Gottman, PACT, and EFT trained – evidence-based), and offer EMDR and Somatic Experiencing for those who have been through trauma.
 They have therapists who take select insurance.
 They offer ongoing training to their staff to help them grow and the majority of their staff has over 15 years of experience.
 (Central/NW)

 Lifeworks – An agency that offers low to no cost counseling for children, teens, and adults.
 (Medicaid & South, East, and North Austin)